Full-Duplex Communication for ISAC: Joint Beamforming and Power Optimization: Joint FD ISAC Design for Sum Rate Maximization

 which is concave with respect to $\{ \mathbf V_{l} \}_{l=0}^L$.

 Next, we handle the nonconvex constraints.
 Note that the approximations utilized in Algorithm \ref{alg:minP} can still be applied here to deal with these constraints.
 Specifically, the radar SINR constraint can be tackled as (\ref{cvxApprox:rad}).
-Applying (\ref{firstTE:phi}) to $ u_k \leq \bar{\gamma}_k^\text{com},\ \forall k,$ yields
+Applying (\ref{firstTE:phi}) to $ u_k \leq \bar{\gamma}_k^\text{com,UL},\ \forall k,$ yields

 However, different from (\ref{cvxApprox:comk}), the fractional function $\frac{u_k}{p_k}$ in the left-hand side makes constraint (\ref{cons:u/p}) still nonconvex.
-In order to handle this issue, by introducing real-valued auxiliary variables $\{ x_k \}_{k=1}^K$, we first equivalently transform the single constraint in (\ref{cons:u/p}) into two separate constraints as follows:
+In order to handle this issue, by introducing real-valued auxiliary variables $\{ x_k \}_{k=1}^K$, we first equivalently transform the single constraint in (\ref{cons:u/p}) into two separate constraints as follows

-This equivalence is established based on the fact that the constraint $\ u_k \leq x_k^2$ must keep active at the optimality, which can be verified through contradiction.
+where the function $\frac{x_k^2}{p_k}$ is convex when $p_k > 0$ \cite{cvx}.
+This equivalence is established based on the fact that the constraint $\ u_k \leq x_k^2$ must keep active at the optimality, which can be proved by contradiction.
 Then, by replacing the convex function $x_k^2$ by its first Taylor expansion, we obtain a convex approximation of (\ref{cons:x2}) as

 where the variables $\{x_k^{(j-1)}\}_{k=1}^K$ are iteratively updated in each iteration.